forge42dev/Remix-Dev-Tools/README.md

 The **Timeline** side tab provides a timeline view of events occurring during the development process.
 This tab helps you track the sequence of actions and events, providing valuable insights into the execution flow of your application.

+### Settings tab

+The **Settings** tab allows you to tweak your Remix Development Tools to your needs.
+Allows you to tweak around the height of the dev tools, the trigger position, the Remix Forge port and many more options to come.

 ### Terminal tab

 The terminal tab allows you to run terminal commands from the Remix Dev Tools.
 This is useful for running commands like `npm run typecheck` or `npm run lint:fix` without having to switch to the terminal in VS code.
 The tab requires you to connect to Remix Forge VS Code extension to work properly.

-You can press `Arrow Up` and `Arrow Down` to cycle through the history of commands you have run in the terminal.
+- You can press `Arrow Up` and `Arrow Down` to cycle through the history of commands you have run in the terminal.
-You can press `Arrow Left` and `Arrow Right` to cycle through all available commands in your projects package.json file.
+- You can press `Arrow Left` and `Arrow Right` to cycle through all available commands in your projects package.json file.
-You can press `Ctrl + C` to cancel the current command.
+- You can press `Ctrl + C` to cancel the current command.
-You can press `Ctrl + L` to clear the terminal.
+- You can press `Ctrl + L` to clear the terminal.

 ## Getting Started